-In this remodel below, we used white glass subway tile.
 If our clients want to go with the traditional layout, we always urge them to go with a tile that’s a bit more fun.
-There are so many cool options out there, and glass is definitely one of our favorites, and it comes in a ton of cool colors as well.
-But typically with glass, the price point is a little higher.
+There are so many cool options out there.

 4. Geometric Look

 This fun look is easy to create by placing two horizontal tiles next to two vertical tiles.
-It creates a geometric pattern which adds boldness while still maintaining a classic feel.
+It creates a geometric pattern that adds boldness while still maintaining a classic feel.

 5. Classic with a Twist

 Shake the classic subway tile up with a little twist!
-All you do with this is take the traditional subway tile, stacked like bricks and rotate it at a 45-degree angle.
-This twist on the classic adds a surprise in the kitchen because it’s so unique and not expected.
+All you do with this is take the traditional subway tile, stacked like bricks, and rotate it at a 45-degree angle.
+This twist on the classic adds a surprise to the kitchen because it’s so unique and not expected.

 6. Stacked Vertical